norajeon/Product-Inventory-Lab/instructions/section-04.md

 Notice the integer on the first line of the data above.
 This integer will represent the ```nextId``` static value that is stored in the service class.

-To begin we will create a 'CSVUtils' class to help with this functionality.
+To begin we will create a 'services.CSVUtils' class to help with this functionality.

 **SneakerService.java**